 The first thing I noticed about this faucet filter was the quality of the materials.
 It is constructed entirely of stainless steel and looks great in your kitchen.

-When it comes to performance, the 320-gallon filter life is near the top of the spectrum when it comes to filtering longevity.
+When it comes to performance, the 320-gallon filter life is near the top of the spectrum regarding filtering longevity.
 The activated carbon filter is a nice feature.
-It is there to inhibit bacteria growth around the filter and will also remove metals and sediments from your water supply.
+It is there to inhibit bacteria growth around the filter and remove metals and sediments from your water supply.

 What We Like: